Sexual harassment: Pakistan

 Pakistan introduced the Protection Against Harassment of Women at the Workplace Act in 2010.
 This law defines the act of harassment as. "[A]ny unwelcome sexual advance, request for sexual favors or other verbal or written communication or physical conduct of a sexual nature or sexually demeaning attitude, causing interference with work performance or creating an intimidating, hostile or offensive work environment, or the attempt to punish the complainant for refusal to such a request or is made a condition for employment."
-Pakistan adopted a Code of Conduct for Gender Justice in the Workplace that will deal with cases of sexual harassment.
-The Alliance Against Sexual Harassment (AASHA) announced they would be working with the committee to establish guidelines for the proceedings.
-AASHA defines sexual harassment similarly to the United States.